Outernet (novel series): The Hunt

-Book Six: Weaver
+Weaver

 Jack and his companions have foiled The Tyrant, leader of the FOEs and Most Evil Being in the Galaxy, time after time.
 However, the Tyrant has kidnapped Jack's parents.
 And now Merle, Loaf, Googie and Bitz have to help Jack take the fight to the Dread Lord himself, to the depths of the Dark Pyramid.
 The final struggle to save The Server, and with it the Outernet, the Pan-Galactic Web itself, is about to begin.

 Janus gives Help access to a startling secret: the Bugs, believed to be genetically engineered, were in fact a thriving species before The Tyrant annihilated all but one and cloned it.
 With this knowledge, the Bugs willingly come to Jack's side for the showdown.
 The Tyrant is revealed to be Lothar, who grew bitter on Vered.
 The Weaver turns out to be Tracer, who has contained Selenity's consciousness as well through a mind-meld.
 The Tyrant disappears into N-Space, and Tracer/Selenity/Weaver is physically killed but able to survive consciously through the Outernet.
 Jack takes on the title of Weaver but Loaf and Merle move to the U. S., promising to keep in touch with Jack through the Outernet.